AlejandroFuentePinero/alejandrofuentepinero.github.io/_portfolio/awards.md

   - Talk title: "Predicted alteration of vertebrate communities in response to climate-induced elevational shifts".

-- People's choice award to the best presentation.
+- People's Choice award for the best presentation.
   - Zoology and Ecology North Queensland, Mission Beach.
   - Talk title: "Climate change threatens the future of rainforest ringtail possums".